 When you track your debt obsessively it stays top of mind.
 This makes it easier to make better decisions when trying to save money.
 Your goal is to get your debt down to zero at all costs.

-Record everything in a spreadsheet and as you put more money on your debt, track it.
+Record everything in a spreadsheet or this FREE calculator and track it.
 It’s a great feeling to see that you’re making a dent in your debt.

 Celebrate each time you pay off a debt (frugally) and stay focused.